bafreenmuhammadhassan-commits/Matcap-shader-package/README.md

-# 12 Free Stylized 4K MatCaps Pack
+# 12 Free Stylized 4K MatCaps Pack for blender

 **By Bafreen Mohammed**

 This repository contains a collection of **12 high-quality, 4K MatCaps** for Blender.